Postgraduate Degree in Motion Design

 Career opportunities

-- Creative studios and advertising agencies.
+- Creative design studios and advertising agencies

 Admission and enrolment